 It was Memorial Day weekend of 1996, in the middle of what turned out to be one of New Mexico's worst droughts of the century.
 The seemingly endless dry spell reminded many of the climatic disaster said to have driven the Anasazi, the original inhabitants of this land, from their stone settlements around Mesa Verde, causing the collapse of a civilization.
 To escape the heat, I left my house in Santa Fe and drove as high as you can go into the nearby Sangre de Cristo Mountains.
 After leaving my Jeep in the ski basin parking lot, already some 10,000 feet above sea level, I began walking higher.
-My destination, La Vega, "the meadow," lay at the base of Santa Fe Baldy, an 11,600-foot peak of Precambrian granite that juts above the timberline.
+My destination, La Vega, "the meadow," lay at the base of Santa Fe Baldy, a 12,600-foot peak of Precambrian granite that juts above the timberline.

 Almost as soon as I reached the trail head, I realized that, once again, I had misjudged the perversity of New Mexico weather.
 Looking out across the Rio Grande Valley, I could see the next mountain range, the Jemez, where just weeks earlier a fire had devastated fifteen thousand acres of one of my favorite places, the wilderness backcountry of Bandelier National Monument.
 Now storm clouds were boiling up over the Jemez and sweeping toward the Sangre de Cristos.
 The temperature began dropping, and before long snow flurries, of all things, were swirling around me.